 ii.
 Hold down the USER INTERFACE button:

-- 1. Once LED D1 starts flashing on the generic switch node, press and release
+- 1. Once LED D1 starts flashing on the generic switch node, press and release the SW2 button.

 - 2. Release the USER INTERFACE button only when the light node LEDs stay ON.